Squash With Benefits

 - Add pear to the pan and roast an additional 15 minutes or until both are tender.

 - While squash and pear are roasting, mix all ingredients for lime cream together and set aside at room temperature.

-- In a large soup pot over medium-high heat, add the remaining oil and saute the onion, garlic, celery, chipotle chili and carrot.
+- In a large soup pot over medium-high heat, add the remaining oil and saute the onion, celery, and carrot.
 Season with salt and pepper.

 - Saute about 7 minutes or until tender.

 - Add the garlic and chipotle pepper.

 - While vegetables are sauteing, scoop the butternut squash flesh from the skin and add it and the pear to the pot.

 - Add chicken broth and bring to a boil.

 - Reduce the heat to low, cover the pot, and simmer until the vegetables are very tender and flavors have melded together - maybe 20 minutes.

 - Take the lid off and add the honey, if using.